Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Our Approach: LoRe

 \textbf{Critic update.} To update the critic network, we use the MSE of the temporal-difference error (TD-error) as the loss function:

-We determine whether our algorithm has converged based on the policy loss $L(\pi_{\theta})$.
-Specifically, we regard the algorithm as converged when the policy loss remains nearly flat, defined as a decrease of less than 1\% over 10 consecutive episodes.
+We assess convergence based on the policy loss $L(\pi_{\theta})$.
+Specifically, the algorithm is considered converged when the policy loss remains approximately stable, operationalized as a decrease of less than 1\% over 10 consecutive episodes.